OWODevelopers/OWO_SuperhotVR/README.md

 # OWO_Super_Hot_VR
-OWO x Super Hot VR
+OWO integration for SUPERHOT VR game.

 ## What is OWO?
 OWO Skin is a haptic technology that lets you feel everything that happens in a video game.